• Skip to primary navigation

 Prevent your screen from going dark

-In this jazzed up version of the classic sauce the pineapple is caramelized and chopped candied jalapenos are added during the cooking time.
+In this jazzed up version of classic Jezebel sauce the pineapple is caramelized and chopped candied jalapenos are added during the cooking time.
 It's finished with a splash of bourbon.

 Course Sauce